Mississippi Burning: Plot

-Ward and Anderson's different approaches spill over into a physical fight, which ends with Ward pulling a gun and admitting that his methods have been ineffective, and he gives Anderson carte blanche to deal with the problem in his way.
-Anderson devises a plan to indict members of the Klan for civil rights violations instead of murder, because civil rights violations are federal crimes for which conviction is more certain than state-level charges of murder.
+Ward and Anderson's different approaches eventually erupts into a physical fight, which concludes when Ward pulls his gun on Anderson and admits that his methods have been ineffective; Ward gives Anderson carte blanche to deal with the problem in his way.
+Anderson devises a strategy to indict the Klan members for civil rights violations instead of murder, because civil rights violations are federal crimes for which conviction is more certain than state-level charges of murder.
 The FBI arranges the kidnapping of Mayor Tilman, taking him to a remote shack, where he is left with a black man who threatens to castrate him unless he speaks out.
-Tilman gives him a complete description of the killings, including the names of those involved.
-The abductor is revealed to be an FBI operative who has been assigned to intimidate Tilman.
-Although the obtained information is inadmissible in court because it was obtained through coercion, it still proves valuable to the investigators.
+Tilman gives him a complete description of the killings, including the names of those implicated, such as Frank Bailey and business executive Clayton Townley.
+The abductor is revealed to be an FBI operative, Monk, who has been assigned to intimidate Tilman.
+Although the information is inadmissible in court because it was obtained through coercion, it proves essential to the investigators.

-Anderson and Ward concoct a plan, luring identified Klan collaborators to a bogus meeting.
-Still, the men soon realize that they have been set up, and they leave the fake meeting without discussing the murders.
-The FBI then concentrates on Lester Cowens, a Klansman of interest who exhibits a nervous demeanor, which the agents believe might yield a confession.
+Anderson and Ward concoct a plan to lure the identified Klan members to a bogus meeting.
+The men soon understand that they have been set up, and they leave the fake meeting without discussing the murders.
+The FBI focuses on Lester Cowens, a nervous Klansman, who the agents believe might yield a confession.
 The Feds pick him up and interrogate him.
-Anderson stages a tussle with Pell at the local barbershop in retaliation for the attack on his wife and takes off.
+Anderson thrashes Pell at the local barbershop in retaliation for Pell's attacking his wife, Anderson takes off presently.
 Later, Cowens is at home when a shotgun blast shatters his windows.
-After seeing a burning cross on his lawn, he attempts to flee in his truck but is caught by several hooded men who intend to hang him.
-The team arrives to rescue him, having staged the entire scene where the hooded men are revealed to be other FBI agents.
+After seeing a burning cross on his lawn, he attempts to escape in his truck only to be caught by several hooded men intent on hanging him.
+The FBI team arrives to rescue him, having staged the entire scene, and the hooded men are revealed to be other FBI agents.

-Cowens, believing that his redneck brothers have threatened his life because of his admissions to the FBI, finally incriminates his accomplices.
+Cowens, in need of protection and believing that his redneck brothers have threatened his life for his admissions to the FBI, finally incriminates his accomplices.
 The Klansmen are charged with civil rights violations.
 Most of the perpetrators are convicted and sentenced to 3–10 years in prison, while Sheriff Stuckey is acquitted.
-The FBI later finds Tilman has hanged himself, and FBI agent Bird wonders why.
-Ward tells him Tilman was guilty, for being a witness.
-Mrs. Pell returns to her home, which vandals have completely ransacked.
+The FBI later finds Mayor Tilman has hanged himself.
+When Agent Bird wonders why, Ward says Tilman was guilty by association for witnessing the events.
+Mrs. Pell returns to find her home completely ransacked by vandals.
 She resolves to stay and rebuild her life, free of her husband.
-Before they leave town, Anderson and Ward visit an integrated congregation, gathered at an African American cemetery, where the black civil rights activist's desecrated gravestone reads, "Not Forgotten."
+Before they depart town, Anderson and Ward visit an integrated congregation, gathered at an African American cemetery, where the black civil rights activist's desecrated gravestone reads, "Not Forgotten."